Nigel Davies (rugby union)

 Nigel Gareth Davies (born 29 March 1965) is a former Wales international rugby union player, who played his club rugby at Llanelli RFC.

-His son Sam Davies is a professional rugby union player.
+Playing career

 Davies was born in Waun y Clun, Trimsaran and as a youth player played for local rugby union club Trimsaran RFC.
 In his final year of playing for the youth team he was invited by Llanelli RFC to play for them in a friendly match, from which he impressed enough to be selected by the club.
 Davies played 498 games for Llanelli including nine WRU Challenge Cup finals.
 During his Llanelli career he scored 115 tries and 487 points in total.
 Nigel also scored 5 tries whilst playing centre for Wales in 29 appearances.

+Coaching career

 Davies was appointed assistant coach to the Wales national team under Gareth Jenkins and was appointed caretaker Head Coach following the departure of Jenkins after the 2007 Rugby World Cup.
 In May 2008 Davies was announced as the head coach of the Scarlets, replacing Phil Davies who moved to the Scarlets board of directors.

 In June 2012 Davies joined Gloucester as Director of Rugby.
 After a poor season in 2013–14, Davies was sacked by Gloucester.